-Virtual Award Ceremony and Talk
+Virtual Award Ceremony, Panel, and Q&A

 Virtual Ceremony Program

 INTRODUCTION TO 2020 WINNERS OF ANCIL PAYNE AWARD FOR ETHICS IN JOURNALISM

 Journalism Professor and Director of Ancil Payne Award

 Amy Brittain, Reena Flores, and Bishop Sand

 Mississippi Free Press